 Download and read the workshop summary report for "Decarbonisation of Transport in Africa: A transport planning perspective"!

-Globally, nearly a quarter of all greenhouse gas emissions come from the transportation sector.
-While much focus has understandably been placed on the largest CO2 emitting economies, there is an exciting opportunity to focus more attention on Africa.
+Globally, nearly a quarter of greenhouse gas emissions come from the transportation sector.
+While much focus has been placed on the largest CO2 emitting economies, there is an opportunity to focus more attention on Africa.

 Though Africa currently has one of the lowest motorisation rates globally, it is poised to become a major new player in the transport sector in the near future, with the potential to become a leader in the decarbonisation of transport movement.
 Leapfrogging fossil-fueled transportation promises economic, environmental, human health, and infrastructure benefits to African governments and societies.
 Africa’s rich renewable energy resources, short daily travelled distances, and young workforce make the Continent’s potential for electrification uptake strong.
 While some governments have taken laudable steps in reducing fossil fuel use in the transport sector, these efforts must be further coordinated and scaled up to secure the Continent’s energy future.
 Barriers include lack of enabling policy frameworks and integrated planning, affordability of electric vehicles, unreliable electricity generation, lack of awareness, and lack of supporting infrastructure, particularly in rural areas.